spender0/terraform-aws-eks/README.md

 `terraform apply -var 'eks_cluster_name=terraform-eks-dev'`

-* if everything is ok it will show farther instructions that need to be done on EKS side
+* if everything is ok it will show farther instructions that need to be done on K8s side

 ##### Based on
 * https://www.terraform.io/docs/providers/aws/guides/eks-getting-started.html